Kupe: Voyage to New Zealand

 Matawhaorua set sail for lands further to the south in pursuit of the great octopus of his rival, Muturangi.
 Matawhaorua is thought to have journeyed towards Te Tai Tokerau.
 As the waka neared land for the first time, Kuramārōtini saw a thick layer of cloud on the horizon.
 She is then believed to have exclaimed "He ao!
 He ao!
 He ao tea roa!" meaning, ‘A cloud!
 A cloud!
 A long white cloud!’.
 Recognising a large cloud as a symbol of land, Kupe led the waka towards the land, where it is believed his party made their first landing at the Hokianga Harbour.
 From here, Kupe and Kuramārōtini continued his voyage around the country.
 He sailed down the coast of the Wairarapa and landed in Wellington Harbour, staying there for some time and naming the islands of Matiu (Somes Island) and Mākaro (Ward Island) after his daughters.
 A legend says that Kupe then continued his pursuit of Muturangi's octopus, eventually destroying it with a blow to its head after a fierce battle in the Cook Strait.
 In some versions of the story he travelled as far south as Arahura on the South Island's West Coast, and also to the Coromandel Peninsula.

 The Waitangi Tribunal claims that Kupe and his crew remained in New Zealand for as many as 20 years before deciding to return home.
-Kupe sailed back via Hokianga Harbour, where he sacrified his son Tuputupu-whenua, drowning him in the spring of Te Puna-o-te-ao-Mārama to guard the land from under the water while he was gone.
+Kupe sailed back via Hokianga Harbour, where he sacrificed his son Tuputupu-whenua, drowning him in the spring of Te Puna-o-te-ao-Mārama to guard the land from under the water while he was gone.
 According to oral history, Kupe believed sacrificing his son would ensure the mauri (life essence) of his whakapapa (descent line) would remain in Aotearoa permanently, even though he would be gone.
 He then said a karakia, vowing never to return before leaving for Hawaiki.
 The full name of the harbour is Te Hokianga-nui-a-Kupe; "the place of Kupe's great return".